 - Korean Air business class from the US to Southeast Asia for 60,000 miles (roundtrip required)

-Alaska mileage purchases are processed by points.com, meaning they don’t count as airfare spend for the purposes of your credit card.
-If you buy miles you’ll want to first use a card where you’re meeting minimum spend, and then use a card that maximizes your return on everyday, non-bonused spend.
+Alaska mileage purchases are processed by points.com, meaning they don’t count as an airfare purchase for the purposes of credit card spend.

-Do you plan on buying Alaska Mileage Plan miles with a 50% bonus?
+Do you plan on purchasing Alaska Mileage Plan miles with this promotion?